Embedded

 Attack Cost: Very high (requires past majority stake control), but increases risk.

-Reference: Weak Subjectivity Analysis (Runtime Verification)
+Reference: Weak Subjectivity Analysis (Runtime Verification)arrow-up-right

 Trade-offs: